BCAAs: Building Blocks for Muscle Health and Recovery

 During our talk about BCAA overconsumption risks, I couldn’t help but worry about potential liver damage from long-term use.

-As we dive into the topic, let’s discuss how BCAAs interact with medications and the importance of hydration.
+As we dive into the topic, let’s discuss how BCAAs interact with and the importance of hydration.

 Here are some key points to consider: